Fiona-J-W/type-builder/README.md

 	type and using it only for this purpose (see example above).
 3. Tflags = This argument is a bitmask that will controll which operations are permitted for your type.
 A detailed description can be found in the description of the settings-enum below.
 4. Tbase = The base type of the basic\_number.
-This defaults to a do-nothing base but might be changed to enable some more advanced usages.
+Protected Inheritance is used to derive from it and it is used to set the details for stream-IO.

 the settings-enum
 -----------------